Note that this documentation needs to be updated to the latest version.

 }

-, which represent the end-to-end latency of the pipeline and the recorded quality as in Face Recognition.
+, which represent the end-to-end latency of the pipeline and the recognition quality of Face Recognition.
 The latency is determined as the sum of the individual latencies of the pipeline components with a constraint.
-The recorded quality is merely a copy of the recorded quality of the Face Recognition component.
-The required budgets, stated using the requires
+The recognition quality is merely a copy of the quality of the Face Recognition component.
+The required budgets are stated using the requires

 component SmartCamera {